PhilanthroThink

 SUBSCRIBE AND ENGAGE

-If you enjoyed this episode, please subscribe wherever you listen—Apple Podcasts, Spotify, YouTube—and leave a review.
-Let us know what topics you’d like us to explore next.
+If you enjoyed this episode, please subscribe on Apple Podcasts, Spotify, or YouTube and leave a review.
+Let us know what topics you would like us to explore next.

 SUPPORT OUR PODCAST

-Help us bring more thoughtful conversations to the sector by sharing this episode with friends, peers, and changemakers.
+To help us bring more thoughtful conversations to the sector, please consider sharing this episode with friends, peers, and changemakers.

 ABOUT PHILANTHROTHINK

 PhilanthroThink is a podcast series from Carleton University’s Master of Philanthropy and Nonprofit Leadership (MPNL) program.
-In each episode, we sit down with philanthropic leaders, wealth creators, and changemakers to explore the real challenges and opportunities shaping the sector in Canada and beyond.
+Each episode features conversations with philanthropic leaders and changemakers exploring the challenges and opportunities shaping the sector in Canada and beyond.

 Disclaimer